TUM-FAF/FAF-121-Gira-Dumitru/IDE_LAB_1/README.md

    - ####Initialize a repository on server

-To initialize a repository on server go to your desired location, and use `git init` command. (if you're using git)
+To initialize a repository on server go to your desired location, and use `git init` command.

    - ####Create a file in repository folder, write in your name, save it and commit it